Kevin-P-Kerr/ND-S/README.md

 ~~No.  As of this writing, cons, car, cdr, and null? remain to be implemented, as well as let expressions.
 These will hopefully be forthcoming.~~

-Cons, car, cdr, and null? have been implemented in the JS version.
+Cons, car, cdr, list and null? have been implemented in the JS version.